fedora-ruby/gem-patch/README.md

 | --dry-run | | Print the results from patching, but do not change any files. |
 | --verbose | | Print additional info and STDOUT from `patch` command. |

+For versions higher than 0.1.4 `--dry-run` switch behaviour has been changed and it's not the same as in original `patch` command.
+Instead, `gem-patch` lets `patch` command modify files, but doesn't override the gem to be patched nor the output file at the end.
+This way we can easily use dry run also for patches involving more diffs changing each other.

 ## Requirements

 This version is build for both RubyGems 1.8  and RubyGems 2.0.